mattdavis0351/mongodb-labs/exercises/02_intermediate-mongo-queries.md

     {"_id": 0, "title": 1, "genres": 1})
 ```

-:arrow_right: As you can see, returned documents contain both Drama and Comedy `genres` in addition to others (like Romance, Thriller etc) which were not specified in our query.
+:arrow_right: As you can see, returned documents contain both History and War `genres` in addition to others (like Documentary, Short etc) which were not specified in our query.
 Also note that the order of elements did not matter.

 ---